Let conversation become an art form!

 In a time characterized by digitalisation Building Conversation invites you to participate in actual conversation and to reflect on the way we talk to each other.

-Building Concersation consists of several conversation concepts developed by a collective of artists, researchers, students and social anthropologists.
+Building Concersation consists of several conversation concepts developed by artists, researchers, students and social anthropologists.

 Dialogue and conflict management is central when the audience gets to try out conversation techniques inspired by different cultures and philosophy.
 How do we handle disagreement and conflict?
 Is it possible to understand and speak on behalf of perspectives other than one’s own?

-The way we talk to each other influences the future we shall build together.Building Conversation
+The way we speak influences the future we create.Building Conversation

-Participants can choose between three different conversations: Conversation without words, Parliament of Things and Agonistic conversation.
+Participants can choose between two different conversations: Parliament of Things and Agonistic conversation.
 (NB!
-The conversations arranged by ØIT wil take place in Norwegian unless otherwise mentioned.)
+The conversations arranged by ØIT will take place in Norwegian unless otherwise mentioned.)

 The Parliament of Things is a theory developed by Bruno Latour that makes a case for the rights of objects.
 In developing this form of conversation, we want to distance ourselves from anthropocentric thinking, which places man in the centre of the universe, and investigate the relation between ourselves and things.
 Can we speak on behalf of things?
 Another source of inspiration for this conversation is the Council of All Beings, a worldwide practice that investigates our relation to nonhuman entities, and nature in particular.
 Among other things, this council refers to a ritual of the Aboriginals, who relate to plants, clouds or a mountain as if they were their ancestors.